Electromechanical computational model of the human stomach: Conclusions

 \section{Conclusions}

+Compared to our previous electromechanical model~\cite{brandstaeter2018a}, the work represents a substantial extension from a conceptual prototype to a comprehensive, coupled whole-organ simulation framework for gastric electromechanics.
+The earlier formulation was restricted to simplified geometries, homogeneous material properties, and small, unphysiological contraction amplitudes, arising from the limitations of membrane elements.
+In contrast, the current framework integrates anatomically realistic geometry, advanced constitutive modeling, and spatially heterogeneous physiological parameterization to capture coordinated gastric motility with high fidelity.
 This study presents a robust and extensible computational framework for simulating coupled gastric electromechanics, capable of capturing the large, anisotropic deformations appearing during peristaltic activity on anatomically realistic geometries.
 A key contribution is the integration of a nonlinear, rotation-free $7$-parameter shell formulation within the open-source multiphysics code $4$C. Unlike membrane elements, which lack bending stiffness and may suffer from numerical instabilities during large deformations or in regions of high curvature as common in gastric peristalsis, the proposed shell formulation ensures numerical stability while maintaining significantly lower computational cost than full $3$D solid formulations.
 It thus offers a good balance between numerical cost, stability, and geometric fidelity for organ-scale applications.